mongodb/docs-realm/docs-release-notes.md

 ## Swift SDK

 - Realm Files/Encrypt a Realm: Add note that you cannot encrypt an existing unencrypted realm.
-- CRUD/Threading: Add more detail on using threading with actors.
+- CRUD/Threading: Recommend using `ThreadSafeReference` instead of frozen objects with Swift Actors.
-- React to Changes: Add details on setting up notifications for changes to different actors.
+- React to Changes: Clarify details on observing notifications across Swift Actors.
 - Use Realm with Actors: Add more details about how to use Realm across actors based on docs feedback.
 - Swift Concurrency: Add information on difference between methods for asynchronous writes (``writeAsync()`` and ``asyncwrite()``) and concurrency code that is not actor-isolated.